abshamrat/cicd/circleci/README.md

 #### YAML in short:
 <img src="./assets/yaml.jpg">
-Let get familier with some basic syntax that will frequently use for the configuration.
+Let get familiar with some basic syntax that will frequently use for the configuration.
 Here we will compare with JSON so that we can easily understand which syntax is using for what.
 <img src="./assets/json-vs-yaml.png">

 ### Getting Started
-So, let's configure a pipeline for a mini project.
+So, let's configure a pipeline for a mini [project](https://github.com/shamrat17/todo-nestjs.git).
 We will start from minimal configuration.
 - First of all, login to circleci with github
 - Setup project
 - Create a config file `.circleci/config.yml` to your project root with a minimal content of